LifelikeDev/Palingram/README.md

 # Palingram
-A palindrome and anagram validator built with HTML, custom CSS, Bootstrap 5.0 and vanilla JavaScript (with unit tests).
+A palindrome and anagram validator built with HTML, custom CSS, Bootstrap 5.0 and vanilla JavaScript.

-Unit tests were written and conducted using Jest, a testing library for JavaScript.
+Unit tests for the palindrome and anagram validating functions were written and conducted using Jest, a testing library for JavaScript.